 Even though annual inflation still remains well above their 2.0% target, I’m sure the fellas over at the BOE were grinning from ear to ear after seeing these weakening figures.

 After all, haven’t they been saying over and over that the recent rise of inflation is temporary?
 I can almost hear them saying “I told you so, old chap!”

 If inflation continues to soften, the BOE will have even more reason to gloat.
 I have a weird feeling we’ll see just that, especially since the UK’s spare capacity and the impact of their austerity measures could weigh down on inflation in the future.

 Remember that, even though our buddies over at the MPC have decided to end the asset purchase facility, they haven’t exactly closed the door the whole way through.

 Aside from internal weaknesses, what also has to be taken into account is the weakness in the global recovery.

 If superpowers like the US and eurozone are posting dismal results, then most likely this will lead to less demand for UK exports.

 In order to keep their options open, the MPC must remain open to the possibility of additional bond purchases down the line, should the economy need a couple more shots of stimulus steroids.

 Where does this leave the pound?

-Obviously, this makes the pound’s outlook at little cloudier.
-More quantitative easing and lower interest rates is a recipe for more weakness down the road.
+Obviously, this makes the pound’s outlook a little cloudier.
+More quantitative easing and lower interest rates are a recipe for more weakness down the road.
 But hey, if the current level of monetary policy measures isn’t getting the job done, then what other choice does the BOE have?